YOW! Diversity Policy

 - Female Focused Events – We have, where possible, worked with Australian user groups such as Girl Geek Dinners and Lambda Ladies.
-We hope to hold our first female focused public event in conjunction with Lambda Ladies and GGD featuring Gabi Keller, a functional programming expert from Sydney in 2014.

 - Female Speaker Exchange – YOW! and GOTO Conferences have been working on a program to support a female speaker exchange between Australia and Denmark which would include speaker training and a slot at YOW! and GOTO 2014 respectively.
 The concern of our female Program Committee members is that the speaker must be good or else it looks like a quota.

 - Alliances – We have been working with a number of our sponsors and user groups to encourage new speakers, provide personal mentoring and support and encourage female participation.
 We also have close relationships with NICTA and QUT who both have active programs to encourage more females to enter Computer Science and Information Technology.